 Chocolate Zucchini Muffins are packed with zucchini and double the chocolate for a muffin that tastes like dessert, yet is healthy enough for breakfast.

+- Filled with Vegetables.
 Just like Healthy Carrot Cake Muffins and Healthy Pumpkin Muffins, no one will complain about eating their veggies when they bite into one of these Healthy Zucchini Muffins.
-This healthy muffin recipe makes eating veggies feel decadent!
+This healthy muffin recipe makes eating your vegetables feel decadent!

 Notes on Ingredients

 - Whole White Wheat Flour: Instead of all-purpose flour, I opt to use whole white wheat flour, which is 100% whole grain, yet bakes up just as light as all-purpose flour.

 - Chocolate Chips: Chocolate Chips can be omitted to keep these muffins 100% free from refined sugars, but I recommend adding them for a burst of fudgy deliciousness.
 I love to use mini chocolate chips but regular chocolate chips work as well.

 - Applesauce: Applesauce is used to cut back on the amount of oil needed, while still keeping these muffins light and tender.
 It also helps to naturally sweeten the muffins.

 - Oil: Use either canola oil, melted and cooled butter, or melted and cooled coconut oil.